Last time, we covered tie colors. Now, let’s move on to patterns.

 This will bring the three pieces of your attire together in a cohesive manner while still allowing you to look your sophisticated best.

-Alternatively, you can opt for a shirt and tie of similar pattern, with a different patterned suit!
+Alternatively, you can opt for a

 Three Different Patterns